 PROPOSED CHANGES 2020 Public Housing Authority Plan (ACOP and Administrative Plans) The Public Housing Authority (PHA) must define any significant changes to its policies or plans.
 The PHA defines a "substantial deviation" and "significant amendment/modification" as any change in policy which significantly and substantially alters the Authority's stated mission and the persons the Authority serves.
 The proposed changes below have not been deemed "significant".
 New language is indicated in red.
 Deleted language is shown in strikeout.
-There are 1 proposed changes to the 2020 PHA Plan which have been deemed "significant".
-There are 7 changes in the ACOP and 11 changes in the Administrative Plan.
+There is one proposed change to the 2020 PHA Plan which have been deemed "significant".
+There are 7 changes in the ACOP and 8 changes in the Administrative Plan.
 Public Housing Agency Plan (PHA Plan) The PHA Plan is being amended to include the following attachments: - 1.
 Attachment R Rental Assistance Demonstration (RAD) - PIH Notice 2012-32, REV-3 (Section 1.6) and Joint Housing PIH Notice H-2016-17/PIH-2016-17 for resident rights, participation, waiting list, and grievance procedures required for RAD Conversion - 3.
 Supplemental Guidance PIH-2018-11/H-2018-05 Explanation of the Change: As a result of being a successful applicant in the Rental Assistance Demonstration (RAD), we are required to amend out PHA Plan to include the above information.
 ADMISSIONS AND CONTINUED OCCUPANCY POLICY (ACOP) 1.
-Chapter 2 - Eligibility for Admission, Page 4 A. Factors Affecting Admissions Criminal Screening Criteria Admission of applicants with any current criminal charges may be delayed pending a final court decision on the charges or other disposition of the case (e.g. by plea bargain).
-After the final court decision, the applicant's case will be reviewed to determine whether the applicant meets all admission criteria.
-All families must meet or exceed the tenant selection and suitability criteria set forth in this chapter.
-The PHA will not consider any convictions that are more than three years old, provided no other criminal activity has taken place in the interim.
-The PHA will not consider any convictions that are over three years old provided no other criminal activity has taken place in the interim.
-The PHA will consider mitigating circumstances.
-Explanation of Change: This added language provided us a way to review pending criminal activity during the admission process.
+Chapter 3 - Applying for Admission, Page 3 A. Overview of Pre-Application Process Status of the Waiting Lists The PHA utilizes Site Based waitlists.
+These waitlists are designed to assist prospects on only one given site, one given area or a given age designation such as an elderly waitlist.
+Site Based waitlists can be opened or closed at any time.
+The PHA will announce the closing of the wait list by posting the closing date on www.sacwaitlist.com.
+When the period for accepting pre-applications is over, the PHA will not accept additional pre-applications or maintain a list of those who wish to be notified when the wait list is open as this would be administratively burdensome to the PHA.
+Explanation of Change: In accordance with the CFRs, public notice is not required to close the waitlist but the PHA will post the closing of the waitlist on the website.
 2. Chapter 7 - Verifcation Procedures, Page 6 A. Methods of Verification and Time Allowed Self-certification/Self-declaration Assets of less than \$5,000 are tenant self-certified and do not require the collection of any bank statements except when the family is in the application process.
 Per HUDs Streamlining Rule, every three years all assets regardless of value must be third party verified.
 24 CFR §§960.259, 982.516 Explanation of Change: This clarifies HUD Streamlining Regulations.
 D. Verification of Income Alimony or Child Support Payments If payments are irregular, the family must provide:

-12 months of payment history.
+• 12 months of payment history.